geogardenclub/geogardenclub.github.io/docs/user-guide/geobot.md

 <img width="300" src="/img/geobot/geobot-drawer.png"/>

-Once you select it, should see a screen that looks like this:
+Once you select it, you should see a screen that looks like this:

 <img width="300" src="/img/geobot/geobot-initial.png"/>